potassco/asprilo/docs/generator.md

 ## Batch Generation

-Instead of running the instance generator with a single configuration of parameters from the command line, there is also support for batch generation based on a range of different configurations.
-Batch files are defined in ![YAML](yaml.org) syntax, for example the batch files
+Instead of running the instance generator with a single configuration of parameters from the command line, there is also support for batch generation based on a range of different configurations: batch files are defined in ![YAML](yaml.org) syntax, for example the batch files